lionheart/ConcentricProgressRingView/README.md

 ring[1].setProgress(0.5, duration: 2)
 ```

-If you just want to change the progress, just set the progress on the ring, and it'll change it immediately.
+If you just want to change the progress, just set the progress on the ring, and it'll change immediately.

 ```swift
 ring[1].progress = 0.5
 ```

-If you'd like to update multiple rings simulataneously, you can iterate over the `ConcentricProgressRingView` since it conforms to `SequenceType`.
+If you'd like to update multiple rings simulataneously, you can iterate over `ConcentricProgressRingView` since it conforms to `SequenceType`.

 ```swift
 for ring in progressRingView {